neiltranterralogic/roku_builder/README.md

 RokuBuilder makes running each of these steps easy, without needing to use the Roku device web interface or telnet.

+#### Projects and Stages

+The configuration for this gem allows you to define any number of project and any number of stages for each project.
+It is intended that each app be defined as a project and then the stages for that project would allow you to define production/staging/etc. stages.

+There are two different ways that stages can be defined.
+You can use a script to define your stage.
+This gives you the greatest amount of freedom allowing you to setup your stage anyway you want.
+The other option is to use git staging.
+To do this you must have one branch for eash stage.

+The project used in the examples below is a smart default.
+If you are in a project directory then it will use that project.
+If you are not then it will use the defualt that you have defined in your config.
+You can define what project you want the command to be run on using the --project option:

+    $ roku -lw --project project1

+or:

+    $ roku -lw -P project1

+#### Commands and Sources

+There are several commands that require a source option to run properly.
+These
+include:

+ * Sideload
+ * Build
+ * Package
+ * Test
+ * Key

+There are several source options that can be supplied to these commands.
+Which options you use will depend on the type of staging you are using and the app you are trying to run the command.
+The options are as follows:

+ * --ref or -r
+ ** This option only works with git typr staging.
+It will allow you to run a
+      command on a specific git branch, tag, or referance.
+ * --stage or -s
+ ** This option will work with either git or script staging.
+It allows you to
+      sideload a specific stage.
+If using script staging then it will run the configured stage script before sideloading and then run the unstage script after.
+If using git staging it will stach any local changes, switch to the configured branch, sideload, switch back to the previous branch, and unstach changes.
+This is the only source option that you can use when packaging.
+ * --working or -w
+ ** This option will work with git or script staging.
+It will use the project
+      configs to determine the directory to use but will not run any staging method.
+ * --current or -c
+ ** This option will ignore any project configurattion and just us the entire
+      current directory.
+ * --in or -I
+ ** This option allows you to pass in a zip file of an already built app.

 #### Sideloading

-There are several ways to side load an app.
-You can sideload based on a stage, an arbitrary git referance or the working directory.

-To sideload a stage you can run the following command:
+You can sideload an app directly to the device using this gem.
+The gem will zip all of the configured files and upload it to the device and the remove the zip.
+You can do so with the following commands:

     $ roku --sideload --stage production

-This will sideload the production stage.
-By default the production stage is used.
-So the above is equivalent to the following:

-    $ roku --sideload

-and:

-    $ roku -l

-To sideload via a git referance you can run the following command

-    $ roku --sideload --ref master

-This will sideload the master branch.
-The following is equivalent:

-    $ roku -lr master

-To sideload the current working directory you can run the following:

-    $ roku --sideload --working

 or:

-    $ roku -lw
+    $ roku -ls production

-If you choose to sideload via stage or git referance then the roku tool with stash any changes in the working directory and then apply the stash after.
-From time to time there may be an issue with this and you will have to clear the stash manually.

-You can also sideload the current directory even if it is not setup as a project.
-If the directory has a manifest file then you can run the following
-command:
+When sideoading you can use any of the source options approiate to your staging method.

+#### Building

+You can build an app to be sideloaded later or by someone else by using the following command:

-    $ roku --sideload --current
+    $ roku --build --working

 or:

-    $ roku -lc
+    $ roku -bw

+When bulding you can use any of the source options approiate to your staging method except the --in option.

-#### Generating a key for signing packages
+#### Generating a key

 Before you can package a channel, you must [generate a key](https://sdkdocs.roku.com/display/sdkdoc/Packaging+Your+Application#PackagingYourApplication-RunthegenkeyUtility) that is used to sign the package.
 This key is used to sign a new package and is also needed to sign a package when updating a channel.

 You can create a key by running the genkey command: